jaqsparow/change-desktop-wallpaper/README.md

-# change-desktop-wallpaper
+# change-desktop-wallpaper for winodws and Linux OS
 #### Author: Javed Shaikh
 #### Auhtor Blog: @https://shaikhu.com
 ## Purpose:
-This is a CLI APP based on Python to change Windows desktop wallpaper every minute or so
+This is a CLI APP based on Python to change Windows and Linux desktop wallpaper every minute or so This code has been tested on both Windows 10 and Ubuntu 20.04 LTS.
 ### Usage:

 wallpaper.py -t TIME